uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-- **Boxing**: The process of converting a **value type** to a **reference type** by wrapping the value inside a heap-allocated object.
-This happens implicitly when a value type is assigned to an object type or passed to a method that expects a reference type.
+- **Boxing**: The process of converting a **value type** to a **reference type** by wrapping the value inside a heap-allocated object. `This happens implicitly when a value type is assigned to an object type or passed to a method that expects a reference type`. `boxing involves moving a value type from the stack to the heap, it introduces additional memory allocation`.

 - **Unboxing**: The process of converting a **reference type** back to a **value type** by extracting the value from the heap.
 Unboxing must be explicit, using a cast to the correct value type.